Documentation

 So, an example would look like:

-value: "numerator / denominator"
+"value": "numerator / denominator"

 In the example above, numerator and denominator are left as placeholders (indicated by underscores).
 The actual query strings will be provided in each service's expectation.
 A complete blueprint might look like: